 To be fair, once you’re more integrated into your local community/scene, you can often find a cultural and/or underground type of event to attend.
 Various bars host talented jazz and blues bands.
 You can find Beatles cover bands, 80s and 90s nights, etc. And, on rare occasions, a semi-famous international DJ will swing through town on an South American tour.

 But despite a lack of booze-diversity, boy do people drink.
 They drink to dance, drink with lunch/dinner, drink to get drunk, and drink in any general social situation.
-Despite the conservative/relgious culture, it seems as if alcohol has less taboos surrounding it compared to the States.
+Despite the conservative/religious culture, alcohol has less taboos surrounding it compared to the States.
 And although there are some pretty strict alcohol laws on the books, you can expect to see much more “lax” behavior surrounding drinking in public.
-Youngsters can easily get into clubs, it isn’t uncommon to see people drinking outside of liquor stores and as they walk down streets, and getting “carded” is a rarity.
+Youngsters can easily get into clubs, it isn’t uncommon to see people drinking inside liquor stores and/or as they walk down streets.
 You can read more about Cuenca nightlife here.

 On Safety and Stability